Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Medical Transportation

-- Hospital shuttle services: Some hospitals offer free shuttle service from senior housing complexes
+- Hospital shuttle services: Some hospitals offer free shuttles from senior housing complexes

-- Lyft and Uber: Now partner with some Medicare Advantage and Medicaid plans to provide rides to medical appointments at no cost
+- Lyft and Uber: Now partner with some Medicare Advantage and Medicaid plans for rides to medical appointments at no cost

 Volunteer Driver Programs

 Many area churches and community organizations operate volunteer driver programs for seniors.
-Contact:- Your church or place of worship
+Contact your church or place of worship, local senior centers, or Rock River Valley Council on Aging at (815) 964-1111 to be connected with volunteer programs.

 Private Transportation Options

-GoGoGrandparent Phone: 1-855-464-6872 Website: gogograndparent.com This service allows seniors without smartphones to access Uber and Lyft rides by phone.
-Simply call their toll-free number, and an operator arranges the ride for you.
+This service allows seniors without smartphones to access Uber and Lyft rides by phone.
+Simply call their toll-free number and an operator arranges the ride.
 Family members can set up the account and monitor rides.
 Costs are similar to regular Uber/Lyft plus a small service fee.
-Local Taxi Services Traditional taxi companies in the area offer senior-friendly service:- Many accept pre-scheduled appointments

 Congregate Meal Programs (Eat at Senior Centers)

-Senior Resource Center Phone: (815) 964-1111 Website: nwilaaa.org Hot, nutritious lunch served Monday through Friday at their facility and other senior centers throughout the region.
+Hot, nutritious lunch served Monday through Friday at their facility and other senior centers throughout the region.
 No one is turned away due to inability to pay, though a suggested donation of $5 helps sustain the program.
-Benefits Beyond Nutrition:- Social interaction (combat isolation)

 - Nutritionally balanced meals (meet 1/3 of daily requirements)